Saturnoh/Saturnoh/README.md

 ## Hi there 👋

+I'm Adolfo, a 4th year computer engineering student at Georgia Tech, graduating Fall 2026.

+Currently working at Accenture as an intern.

+Typically, I work in C and Assembly.
+Most of my skillsets are in Embedded Systems.
+That includes protocols, scheduling, circuit design, algorithms, system design, CAD, testing, and more.

+I like to work on projects that challenge multiple skillsets and have many different components, such as software, hardware, and physical constraints

+Last school year I was Vehicle Dynamics and Data Acquisition Team Lead for (Wreck Racing)[https://wreckracing.gatech.edu/].

+In my final semester I'm working on my Senior Design project which will be the electrification of a spare Ford Model A!
+(More updates as work progresses)

 <!--
 **Saturnoh/Saturnoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.